Emily Alden

 An extraordinary experience of ordinary, everyday sound.

-…a dancer wrestles with sound as it misbehaves in ways you wouldn’t expect.
-Sometimes it engulfs you & other times it’s on the tip of your tongue.
-It’s flirtatious, it hooks you into stories & sends you on your not so merry way to a corner of a room where it’s quiet, & you’re alone.
+A dancer wrestles with sound as it misbehaves in ways you wouldn’t expect.
+Sometimes it engulfs you.
+Sometimes it lingers on the tip of your tongue.
+Sometimes it disappears altogether.

 The project’s early research and development was supported by Arts Council England through a Developing Your Creative Practice (DYCP) award, alongside support from Kneehigh Theatre, AMATA at Falmouth University and Hall for Cornwall, where Emily was an Associate Artist from 2018–2023.
-Emily spent two intensive research weeks (February and May) working with sound designer Daniel Hayes, theatre director and BSL interpreter Sue MacLaine on the initial conception dramaturgy, and direction, and a small team of artists.
-Together they investigated new approaches to sound, movement, and composition, playing, experimenting, and digging into both thematic and technical possibilities.
+Emily spent two intensive research weeks (February and May) working with sound designer Daniel Hayes, and on the initial conception dramaturgy with theatre director and BSL interpreter Sue MacLaine, alongside a small team of artists.
+Together they investigated new approaches to sound, movement, and composition, playing, experimenting.

-This research was developed largely from the remote and distinctive environment of the Kneehigh Barns.
-The coastline, vocal work, and both natural and composed sound became central tools in uncovering the work’s underlying themes and compositional language.
+This research was developed largely from the remote and distinctive home of Kneehigh Theatre at the Kneehigh Barns.
+The coastline, vocal work, and natural, found and composed sound became central tools in uncovering the work’s underlying themes.

 The initial idea was seeded through Hall for Cornwall’s Creation Space programme (2018), which offers Cornwall-based artists time and space to nurture new collaborations and ideas.
 During this period, Emily began developing the work with actress and musician Catherine Lake.